nsidc/qgreenland/doc/user-how-to/adding-data.md

 2. A GeoPackage is a GIS file format that allows you to save multiple layers in one file; thus, you will actually be creating a new GeoPackage database that your new GeoPackage layer will live in.
 In the new window:
-   -Name your new Database
+   * Name your new Database
-   -Name the new GeoPackage layer you are creating - this is the **Table name** -Specify the geometry of the new GeoPackage layer (point, line, etc.)
+   * Name the new GeoPackage layer you are creating - this is the **Table name**
+   * Specify the geometry of the new GeoPackage layer (point, line, etc.)
-   -Specify the layer coordinate reference system -Create the fields that will be in the layer’s **Attribute Table** by giving them a
+   * Specify the layer coordinate reference system
-      name and indicating their type (text data, integer, etc.) under **New Field**.
+   * Create the fields that will be in the layer’s **Attribute Table** by giving them a name and indicating their type (text data, integer, etc.) under **New Field**.
 When you click on **Add to Fields List**, the new field will show up in the Fields List box.
 3. Click **Ok**.
 Your new layer will appear in the **Layers** panel.
 If it is within another Group you do not want it in, right click on it and select **Move Out of Group**.
 You can also drag and drop your layer into the location you want it.